getflourish/Sketch-Style-Inventory/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Style%20Inventory/Colors.png)

 ### Rename/Rename selected layers
 `experimental` A simple wizard that will guide you through your styles that are missing variable names.
-This will be used to to provide more information for SASS and JSON export.
+This will be used to to provide more information for Sass and JSON export.